aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/convert-polygon-shapefile-to-linestring/_index.md

 using System.Text;
 using System.Threading.Tasks;
 ```

+## How to convert shapefile from polygon to line?
+Below is a step‑by‑step guide that shows **how to convert shapefile** data from a polygon to a line using Aspose.GIS.

-## Step 1: Set the Document Directory
+### Step 1: Set the Document Directory
 ```csharp
 // The path to the documents directory. string dataDir = "Your Document Directory";
 ```
-Replace "Your Document Directory" with the path to the directory where your Shapefile is located.
+Replace `"Your Document Directory"` with the actual path where your shapefile resides.

-## Step 2: Open the Source Shapefile
+### Step 2: Open the Source Shapefile
 ```csharp
 using (VectorLayer source = VectorLayer.Open(dataDir + "PolygonShapeFile.shp", Drivers.Shapefile))
 {
     // Rest of the code will go here
 }
 ```
-This step opens the source Polygon Shapefile for reading.
+This line **opens the source Polygon Shapefile** so you can read its features.

-## Step 3: Create the Destination Linestring Shapefile
+### Step 3: Create the Destination Linestring Shapefile
 ```csharp
 using (VectorLayer destination = VectorLayer.Create(dataDir + "PolygonShapeFileToLineShapeFile_out.shp", Drivers.Shapefile))
 {
     // Rest of the code will go here
 }
 ```
-Here, we create a new Linestring Shapefile for writing the converted data.
+Here we **create a new Linestring Shapefile** that will store the converted geometries.

-## Step 4: Iterate Through Source Features
+### Step 4: Iterate Through Source Features
 ```csharp
 foreach (Feature sourceFeature in source)
 {
     // Rest of the code will go here
 }
 ```
-This loop iterates through each feature in the source Polygon Shapefile.
+The loop walks through each polygon feature in the original file.

-## Step 5: Convert Polygon to Linestring and Write to Destination
+### Step 5: Convert Polygon to Linestring and Write to Destination
 ```csharp
 Polygon polygon = (Polygon)sourceFeature.Geometry;
 LineString line = new LineString(polygon.ExteriorRing);